 You must meet these minimum requirements to be eligible:

 Amount of award will vary based on units enrolled.

 If you haven't already done so, you'll need to submit your Financial Aid application before receiving emergency funds.
 It's free.
 Please complete the form and allow two business days to receive a response from the Office of Student Needs.

 If you have any questions, please contact Samthana Hernandez, Director of Student Needs, at samantha.hernandezFREEWEST_VALLEY

 Provides support services for current and former youth, wards of the court, unaccompanied homeless youth, undocumented students and student facing food and housing insecurity.

 The Office of Student Needs will be still be available to provide services to students during the in-class suspension.
-The office of Student Needs will be able to deliver services to students via phone calls, Cranium Cafe and email communication.
+The office of Student Needs will be able to deliver services to students via phone calls and email communication.
 Students who are undocumented, former or foster youth, and housing and food insecure can contact Director of Student Needs, Samantha Hernandez by completing a self-referral form.
 Students will then be contacted by Samantha Hernandez to schedule a one-on-one phone call, and learn about Student Needs.